rymitch/dotfiles/README.md

 where my projects are stored.

 Under [Cygwin](http://www.cygwin.com/) it is natural to map this to `/Projects`.

-There are two ways to do this:
+I know of two methods:

 1. Use a symbolic link: `ln -s /cygdrive/c/Projects /Projects`